 Late Pick Up

 If a parent is to be detained from picking a child up at dismissal time, the office should be notified so the child is not left standing outside the doors or at the curb.
 (The office is open from 7:30 A.M. until 4:00 P.M.)
 Late pickups should be rare.
 If late pick ups become frequent, Washington staff will work with the family to address the issue.

 Picking Students up After School

-Parents, guardians and others authorized to pick up students may walk up to the sidewalk in front of the building or wait for their students outside their grade level exit doors.
+Parents, guardians and others authorized to pick up students may wait for their students outside their grade level exit doors.

 Bike and Skateboard Riding

 Children who bring bicycles to school do so at their own risk.The school does not provide special supervision for the bike rack and will not be responsible for bikes that are damaged or stolen.

 Bikes are to be parked and locked (students need to provide their own bike lock) in the bike racks provided.
 Although our safety patrol provides some supervision, bikes are the responsibility of their owners.
 Bikes and skateboards are not to be ridden on school grounds.
 Once a student enters Washington property, they must walk their bike or carry their skateboards on school grounds.

 2020-2021 School Year Calendar

 |Student First Day of School||September 1||Tuesday|